isomerpages/moe-montfortsec/_curriculum/Academic Development/Science.md

 ---
 ### Mission

-We are a&nbsp;community&nbsp; which aims to develop&nbsp;skills, competencies &nbsp;and&nbsp;values&nbsp; in our students so as to enable them to better serve&nbsp;the 21st century society.
+We are a&nbsp;community&nbsp;which aims to develop&nbsp;skills, competencies&nbsp;and&nbsp;values&nbsp;in our students so as to enable them to better serve&nbsp;the 21st century society.

 We will achieve our mission by: